jweiland-net/maps2/Documentation/DeveloperManual/Maps2Registry/Index.rst

             'defaultCountry' => 'France',

             // Best option for country.
 If it is an INT and static_info_tables is loaded, it will
-            // get country name from static_country
+            // get country name from static_country.
-            // If country could not be fetched, it will fallback to defaultCountry from above 'countryColumn' => 'country',
+            // If country could not be fetched, it will fallback to defaultCountry from above.
+            'countryColumn' => 'country',

+            // With defaultStoragePid you can define where our maps2 record should be saved.
+            // defaultStoragePid has following priority from low to high:
+            // PID of your location record, Configuration of Maps2Registry, pageTSconfig (ext.maps2.pid)
+            // This order is hardcoded and can not be changed.
+            // So, if a PID with help of Maps2Registry was found, it will be overwritten with value of pageTSconfig.

+            // Within the Maps2Registry we have following ordering from low to high:
+            // A fixed value, an extension configuration value, a pageTSconfig value.

             // Define a fixed storage PID where to save our maps2 PoiCollection record.
             // Useful for small websites.
 Single domain instances.
-            // This value will be overridden if pageTSconfig path ext.maps2.pid is set.
-            'defaultStoragePid' => 414,
+            // Keep in mind that this value will be overwritten with pageTSconfig (ext.maps2.pid) 'defaultStoragePid' => 414,

             // Do not configure "defaultStoragePid" if you want to save maps2 PoiCollection records